Main Content

 Gt=k=tTγktRk

 4. Accumulate the gradients for the actor network by following the gradient of the policy to maximize the expected discounted cumulative long-term reward.
-If the EntropyLossWeight option is greater than zero, then additional gradients are accumulated to minimize the entropy loss function.
+If the EntropyLossWeight option is greater than zero, then additional gradients are accumulated to maximize the entropy loss function.

 5. Update the actor parameters by applying the gradients.